l50/awsutils/ssm/README.md

 RunCommand(ssmiface.SSMAPI, string, []string) string, error
 ```

-RunCommand runs an input command using SSM.
+RunCommand executes an input command on an AWS instance via SSM.

-Inputs:
+**Parameters:**

-    svc is an Amazon SSM service client
+svc: AWS SSM service client.
-    instanceID is the instance to run the command on
+instanceID: AWS EC2 instance ID where the command should run.
+command: List of command strings to be run.

+**Returns:**

-    command is the command to run
+string: Output of the command execution.

-Output:

-    If successful, the command output and nil will be returned.
+error: An error if any issue occurs while executing the command.

 ---